samhermes/samhermes.github.io/_posts/2019-09-06-implementing-media-controls-in-custom-blocks.markdown

 - I showed how to output the image as a background.
 How would this be different for an image tag?
 - Getting back to my earlier question, can we handle image uploads without the Lodash dependency?
 Does it matter?
 - What if Gutenberg just did all of this for us?
-- How do I keep all of my other life memories in my brain if they are getting crowded out by useless React knowledge?
+- How do I keep all of my other life memories in my brain if they are getting crowded out by React info?